sage-code/eve/manual/structure.md

 A routine is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
 The methods are doing something, therefore the best names for methods are verbs.

 **Main routine**
-If a module is executable using "run" command, it must contain a "main" routine.
+If a package is executable using "run" command, it must contain a "main" routine.
 This routine is executed first.
-If main routine is missing then the module is a library and can be imported in other modules but can not be executed using run command.
+If main routine is missing then the package is a library and can be imported in other packages but can not be executed using run command.

 **Parameters**
 Formal parameters are defined in round brackets () separated by comma.
 Each parameter must have type and name.
 Using parameters require several conventions to resolve many requirements.
 General syntax for parameter name is: